Creamy mushroom rice with porcini

 COOK THE RICE

 STEP 2: Heat three tablespoons of olive oil in a big pan.
-In the meantime, dice the garlic and the onion.
+Meanwhile, dice the garlic and the onion.
 Add the onion and stir until it looks golden yellow, tender and translucent.

 STEP 3: Add the rice and toast it in the pan for a few minutes.
-Toasting the rice before adding water adds to the rich and nutty flavor, and besides that, it will boil more quickly.
-Now pour in a half glass of hot water, to prevent the rice from getting burned.
-For a deeper taste, you might add a glass of white wine instead of water.
+Toasting the rice before adding water adds to its rich and nutty flavor, and it will also boil more quickly.
+Now pour in a half glass of hot water to prevent the rice from getting burned.
+You might add a glass of white wine instead of water for a deeper taste.

-STEP 4: After that, you can bring in four tablespoons of sour cream and garlic.
-Finally, add the stir-fried porcini mushrooms, and mix them well in so that all ingredients combine.
-Sprinkle with a pinch of salt and black pepper and add another glass of hot water, just enough, that the mushroom rice is covered with liquid.
+STEP 4: After that, you can add four tablespoons of sour cream and garlic.
+Finally, add the stir-fried porcini mushrooms and mix them well so that all the ingredients combine.
+Sprinkle with a pinch of salt and black pepper and add another glass of hot water, just enough to cover the mushroom rice with liquid.

 adding porcini to the rice

 STEP 4: Reduce the heat to low and cook for another 15-20 minutes.
-Ensure you keep stirring your rice frequently.
-Stirring will help the rice to become creamy and prevent it from getting burned at the bottom of the pan.
-When the water evaporates and gets absorbed by the rice, keep adding more liquid, but only one small glass at a time.
+Stir your rice frequently.
+Stirring will help the rice become creamy and prevent it from burning at the bottom of the pan.
+When the water evaporates and is absorbed by the rice, keep adding more liquid, but only one small glass at a time.

-STEP 6: After about 18 minutes, when the rice looks cooked, it’s crucial to taste it.
-Just before it’s finished (that’s actually the moment when you think it’s almost finished), turn off the heat, add the parsley, cover the pan with a lid and let it rest for few minutes more.
+STEP 6: When the rice looks cooked (after about 18 minutes), it’s crucial to taste it.
+Just before it’s finished (that’s actually the moment when you think it’s almost finished), turn off the heat, add the parsley, cover the pan with a lid and let it rest for a few minutes more.
 The rice will absorb the excess water and still taste perfectly creamy.

 king bolete creamy rice